 But a lot of diabetics get to a stage where they also want to improve their fitness and build up some muscle mass.
 This is entirely possible without messing with blood glucose and insulin levels.

-But before you just jump in and buy the first whey protein powder, I have done some careful research and analysis with my dietitian to come up with a list of the best suitable protein supplements.
+But before you just jump in and buy the first whey protein powder, I have done some careful research and analysis with my dietitian to come up with a list of the best protein

 Top Protein Powders for Diabetics (2020)